Asian Studies Support

 At the intermediate and advanced levels, you choose from a variety of courses, including Asian art, religion, literature, history, dance and movement, politics, business, psychology, and marketing.
-You also have the opportunity to engage in a cultural immersion experience through travel to Asia during a short-term study-abroad course or during a summer, semester, or academic year of study in Asia.
-You are also encouraged and assisted in fulfilling an internship requirement with a company or nonprofit organization that focuses on Asia.
+If you choose, you also have the opportunity to engage in a cultural immersion experience through travel to Asia during a short-term study-abroad course or during a summer, semester, or academic year of study in Asia.

 By developing an understanding of Asia you acquire skills that are increasingly important to employers.
 Asian Studies minors practice the adaptability and versatility necessary to flourish in the 21st-century world.
 The program does this by focusing on students' abilities to connect, relate, research, and communicate between cultures, across disciplines, and with communities at the local and international level.
 Career options for Asian Studies supports are as diverse as the peoples and cultures of Asia, but students in business, education, the humanities, the social sciences, and nursing find courses that directly relate to their careers in marketing, teaching, governmental service, and health care.

 For more information contact: Dan Leister, Program Director, CO 302, 382-6364 Daniel.firstname.lastname@example.orgAsian Studies >